|

 There's little Tom Dacre, who cried when his head,

-That curled like a lamb's back, was shav'd, so I said,
+like a lamb's back, was shav'd,

 "Hush, Tom! never mind it, for when your head's bare,